FendlerConsulting/ninja-quartz/README.md

 -------------------------------------------
 The `@QuartzSchedule` annotation has a number of parameters which can be used to fine-tune the job and its scheduling (on a per method basis), and to use some advanced features of Quartz.

 - `cronSchedule`: This is the only required parameter without a default value.
-It must contain a String in Cron syntax, specifying the schedule to use.
+It must contain a String in Quartz' Cron Scheduler syntax, specifying the schedule to use, *or* the name of a property in Ninja's `application.conf`, which must then contain a string in Quartz' Cron Scheduler syntax.

 The following other parameters are available, all of which have sensible defaults: